 Consider a given client or decision maker with an agenda of poverty alleviation including a certain number of policies that he should like to undertake in a given region of world.
-This client can be represented, for instance, by the World Bank, the European Union, the UNDP1, the WHO2 or the NEPAD3 with a specific poverty reduction policy aiming to support specific categories of citizens through precise actions such as facilitated access to credit, land re-distribution, water supply enhancement programmes, health research programmes, education aid programmes.
-Note that "precise actions" are a set of actions that our client would like to undertake in a given region of world in order to improve the standard of living of people.
-In another sense, "precise actions" refer to specific operations targeted on issues to be addressed.
+This client can be represented, for instance, by the World Bank, the European Union, the UNDP, the WHO or the NEPAD with a specific poverty reduction policy aiming to support specific categories of citizens through precise actions such as facilitated access to credit, land re-distribution, water supply enhancement programmes, health research programmes, education aid programmes.
 Our client is faced to several major problems: